-Children in the Sprouts Classroom are rapidly growing into their very own personalities!
+Children in the Pea Pods Classroom are rapidly growing into their very own personalities!
 Their ability to use the beginning stages of communication to express their wants and desires is expanding from grunts and coos into simple words, and even simple sign language!
 They are becoming more aware of the concept of others - learning about their body in relation to those around them.
 We support toddlers at this age to explore, climb, and understand the beginning stages of problem solving.
 A child's excitement in learning new skills can be both exciting and frightening for them.
-The Sprouts classroom offers them a nurturing, safe place to explore their world and learn new skills.
+The Pea Pods classroom offers them a nurturing, safe place to explore their world and learn new skills.
 These beginning stages of becoming more mobile allows your child to feel empowered and support their ability to explore more and more every day!
 What an exciting time to take on the world around them!

-As your child leaves the Sprouts classroom you will notice a big difference in their sprouting personality.
+As your child leaves the Pea Pods classroom you will notice a big difference in their sprouting personality.
 They not only are ready for the next exciting step in the classroom, but they love the challenge and excitement of learning more skills.

-Toddler Sample Daily Schedule 7:00 - 8:00 Center opens - Free play, rocking, cuddling, stories 8:00 - 8:15 Teacher directed activity 8:15 - 9:30 Activity-Time - Art, center-time, games 9:30 - 9:45 Snack-Time 9:45 - 10:00 Group Time - Music, stories, discussions 10:00 - 10:30 Enrichment Activity: Music, dance, literacy, science, creative movement 10:30 - 11:30 Outside play or stroller walk 11:30 - 12:15 Lunch 12:15 - 2:30 Naptime 2:30 - 3:30 Quiet stories and play 3:30 - 4:00 Snack-Time 4:00 - 4:30 Outside free play The state of the s 4:30- 5:00 Teacher directed activity and the second s 5:00 - 6:00 Story time, table toys, manipulatives parent communication (Diapers will be changed every two hours, or when needed)
+7:00 - 8:00 Toddler Sample Daily Sched Center opens - Free play, rocking, cudo 8:00 - 8:15 Teacher directed activity alling, stories 8:15 - 9:30 Activity-Time - Art, center-time, games 9:30 - 9:45 Snack-Time 9:45 - 10:00 Group Time - Music, stories, discussion ns 10:00 - 10:30 Enrichment Activity: Music, dance, litera acy, science, creative movement 10:30 - 11:30 Outside play or stroller walk 11:30 - 12:15 Lunch 12:15 - 2:30 Naptime 2:30 - 3:30 Quiet stories and play

+4:00 - 4:30 Outside free play

+4:30- 5:00 Teacher directed activity

+5:00 - 5:30 Story time, table toys, manipulatives parent communication

+(Diapers will be changed every two hours, or when needed)